atran1015/AudioTranscriber/README.md

 * Codes outside of functions: They provide the front-end look

 # Note:
-Some demo videos are placed in the folder, if you wish to use your own video make sure that it is placed in the same folder as transcriber.py (or in the dist folder if you are using the executable version) in order for video conversion to work an "audio-chunks" folder will be generated where the program is
+Some demo videos are placed in the folder, if you wish to use your own video:

+* make sure that it is placed in the same folder as transcriber.py (or in the dist folder if you are using the executable version) in order for video conversion to work

+an "audio-chunks" folder will be generated where the program is

 # Specifications:
-Video format - .mp4, length has to be less than 1 minute Audio format - .wav
+Video format - .mp4, length has to be less than 1 minute

+Audio format - .wav

 Languages available - Mandarin, French, Spanish, Japanese